 Toronto-area Metro workers ratify second tentative agreement after month-long strike

-Metro workers from 27 stores in the Greater Toronto Area have a new collective agreement after a month-long strike, the union said Thursday.
+Metro workers from 27 stores in the Greater Toronto Area have a new collective agreement after a month-long strike.

 The workers represented by Unifor voted to ratify a second tentative deal just two days after Metro was granted a temporary injunction restricting secondary picket lines that blocked fresh product deliveries to its stores.

+More than 3,700 workers had been on strike since July 29 after rejecting the first tentative agreement recommended by their bargaining committee.

-Unifor spokesman Paul Whyte said in a statement that under the new five-year deal, which the union is calling “historic,” all workers will get an immediate raise of $1.50 an hour.
+Unifor spokesman Paul Whyte says in a statement that under the new deal, all workers will get an immediate raise of $1.50 an hour.

-He said full-time and senior part-time workers will get an additional 50-cent raise in January, bringing their total pay increase over the coming months to $2-an-hour.
+He says full-time and senior part-time workers will essentially receive a $2-an-hour pay increase within months, as they will get an additional 50 cents in January.

-Metro senior vice-president Joe Fusco said in a statement that the grocer is pleased to have reached a fair and reasonable deal, and looks forward to welcoming workers and customers back to the 27 affected stores on Tuesday, September 5th (Metro said the delay in reopening is for restocking, as the stores have been closed for more than a month).
+Throughout the strike, the workers called for the so-called hero pay they received during the pandemic to return, as well as better working conditions and more full-time jobs.

+“This is a historic collective agreement that sets a new bar for grocery store workers,” said Unifor national president Lana Payne.